 - Parents learn how to support their child more effectively.

 How it works and what’s included?
 This program is designed to be comprehensive.
-Whatever it takes.
+I do whatever it takes to help.

 - Systems – Learn the systems and strategies that all students need to succeed in school.

 - 1:1 Parent strategy sessions – I do 2 or more 1:1 sessions on how you can support your unique child.

 - Parent Workshops – All parents should attend.
 There’s no how-to manual to be a parent.
 I give you group coaching on relevant topics to help you on your journey. (there will be a schedule with dates for the semester, they are on weekends)

 - SNO – I teach students how to do Sunday Night Overhauls, which is critical for maintaining systems.
-Often students aren’t in the habit of maintaining their systems, so things continue to fall apart.
+Often students aren’t in the habit of maintaining systems, so things continue to fall apart.
 Learning to do regular overhauls is key.
-See calendar below.
+Students must attend every Sunday night.

-- Regular accountability check-ins – Via text, phone, Skype or live, depending on the student.
+- Accountability check-ins – Via text, phone, Skype or live, depending on the student.

 - Tutoring – I tutor math, writing, science and history.
-I sometimes have other tutors on-hand at the office for extra support.
+I also have other tutors on-hand at the office for extra support.